 And that puts us at a catch 22.

-Due to our stand on sustainability and our use of plant-powered ingredients, we are definitely a clean beauty company.
-But we do not align ourselves with the immoral tactics that some people associate "clean beauty" with these days.
+Due to our stand on sustainability and our preference for plant-based ingredients, we are a clean beauty company.
+But we do not align ourselves with the tactics that some people associate "clean beauty" with these days.
 So are we not "clean beauty"?
 And if we are not "clean" beauty, what are we then?

 There’s really no good answer here.